 There’s a popular myth that men and women have different types of brains.
-What’s the truth in this statement, and how significant are the differences?
+Is there truth in this statement, and how significant are the differences?

 Women’s Brains vs Men’s Brains—The Amygdala

-Let’s start with the amygdala, an almond-shaped structure that plays a key role in the emotional modulation of memory.
-The amygdala is why we remember details of events that were very emotional: where you were when you heard about 9/11, for example.
+To understand these differences, let’s begin with the amygdala, an almond-shaped structure that plays a key role in the emotional modulation of memory.
+The amygdala is why we remember details of events that were very emotional, such as where you were when you heard about 9/11, for example.

-We used to think that the amygdala was primarily concerned with negative emotions, especially fear.
+Researchers used to think that the amygdala was primarily concerned with negative emotions, especially fear.
 But with more data, there is now good evidence that the region leaps into action when we are experiencing strong emotions, regardless of their valence.
-And when the amygdala is active, we tend to form stronger and more vivid memories of whatever we are experiencing.
+When the amygdala is active, we tend to form stronger and more vivid memories of whatever we are experiencing.

-You might have heard the term flashbulb memory: this is a characterization of a memory that you might have that seems to be particularly vivid – as though a moment in time has been captured by the flash of a camera.
-We’ll consider the accuracy of flashbulb memories in a later lecture, but for now, suffice it to say that the amygdala plays a role in telling the hippocampus, the region that lays down new long-term memories, to pay attention.
+You might have heard the term flashbulb memory, a characterization of a memory that you have that seems to be particularly vivid, as though a moment in time has been captured by the flash of a camera.
+The accuracy of flashbulb memories is a topic for debate, but for now, suffice it to say that the amygdala plays a role in telling the hippocampus, the region that lays down new long-term memories, to pay attention.

 Learn more about significant differences the brains of men and women

-There are studies documenting behavioral differences in the recall of emotional events by men and women: women seem to have stronger and more detailed memories of emotional events and are able to bring them to mind more quickly.
-So the idea is that the increase in memory strength that happens with emotion is bigger in women than in men, on average.
+In studies documenting the behavioral differences in the recall of emotional events by men and women, women seem to have stronger and more detailed memories of emotional events and can bring them to mind more quickly.
+The idea is that the increase in memory strength that happens with emotion is bigger in women than in men, on average.

 This is a transcript from the video series Brain Myths Exploded: Lessons from Neuroscience.
 Watch it now, on The Great Courses Plus.

-And while this memory enhancement sounds like a benefit, it might also be one of the reasons why women tend to be diagnosed more frequently with disorders like depression, anxiety, and PTSD.
-And there’s some evidence that memory for things that happened just before an emotional event is worse in women than in men.
+While this memory enhancement sounds like a benefit, it might also be one of the reasons why women tend to be diagnosed more frequently with disorders like depression, anxiety, and PTSD.
+There’s some evidence that memory for things that happened just before an emotional event is worse in women than in men.

 Learn More: Are Bigger Brains Smarter?

 You might also have heard that men and women differ in terms of how their brains are ‘wired’.
 Usually, when we talk about wiring, we mean how the different parts of the brain are connected.
-And you’ve probably heard the idea that the two hemispheres are more tightly connected in women than in men.
+It is a common idea that the two hemispheres are more tightly connected in women than in men.

-But on average, women’s brains have proportionally more gray matter than men’s brains and men’s brains actually have a larger percentage of white matter.
+But on average, women’s brains have proportionally more gray matter than men’s brains, and men’s brains actually have a larger percentage of white matter.
 White matter is the stuff that connects neurons.
-Moreover, when we look at the corpus callosum—which is the largest bundle of white matter in the brain—the connectivity story gets even more complicated.
+Moreover, when we look at the corpus callosum—the largest bundle of white matter in the brain—the connectivity story becomes even more complicated.

-The corpus callosum is the fiber tract that joins the left and right hemispheres in the brain and is often cited as one of the regions that shows robust sexual dimorphisms: women tend to have larger and more bulbous corpus callosa than men, and this finding has been interpreted as showing that women have more communication between hemispheres, and think more holistically.
+The corpus callosum is the fiber tract that joins the left and right hemispheres in the brain and is often cited as one of the regions that show robust sexual dimorphisms: Women tend to have larger and more bulbous corpus callosa than men.
+This finding has been interpreted as showing that women have more communication between hemispheres, and think more holistically.
 In 1982, a study published in the eminent journal Science first reported this difference.